 1. Buy lower-cost produce that is still healthy; zucchini, carrots, tomatoes, celery, and cucumbers plus fresh lettuce or spinach are all usually pretty affordable.
 Apples, bananas, and oranges are other low-cost items that last a while in the fridge or about a week on the counter.

 4. Look for our kefir in the refrigerated section where other milk and yogurt products are sold, and give it a try.
 Per serving, it costs less than fancy yogurts, and just a little a day goes a long way.
-Plus, there are so many flavors to try!
-You can also try our Lifeway Oat as well if you prefer a dairy-free probiotic option that is much higher quality than other oat milk varieties on the market.
+Plus, there are so many flavors to try and limitless ways to use it.

 Remember, you can also find so many quick and easy recipes online to help you find new ideas each week.
 In fact, we have many recipe ideas that would work wonderfully for college students!
 Check them out here, and check us out on Instagram if you haven’t already; we would love to have you be a part of our community there!
 Good luck to all of you and we wish you the best.
 And remember, #LoveYourGuts no matter what.